Mohawk skywalkers: Canada

 The Mohawk involvement in ironwork began in 1886, when Mohawk workers were hired to help construct a bridge over the St. Lawrence River.
 According to journalist Joseph Mitchell, a group of Mohawk men from a nearby community were initially hired as temporary unskilled labor for this bridge project.
 When the Mohawk men showed keen interest in technical details of the construction and exhibited no fear of heights, they were trained in the skilled trades needed for the job.
 They soon became widely in demand due to their reliability and the excellent quality of their work.

 The term "walking iron" is used to refer to Mohawk ironwork and the term "booming out" refers to Mohawks travelling to major urban cities elsewhere for work.

 British Columbia

 Mohawk ironworkers contributed to the construction of Lions Gate Bridge and the Fairmont Hotel in Vancouver.

 Ontario

-Mohawk ironworkers from the Six Nations of the Grand River contributed to the construction of the CN Tower in Toronto.
+Mohawk ironworkers from Akwesasne contributed to the construction of the CN Tower in Toronto.